andreso04z/pokedex-repl/README.md

 ## 🧠 What I’m Learning

 This project is part of the [Boot.dev](https://boot.dev) TypeScript backend roadmap.
-Through this project, I'm learning:

-- How to work with JSON data
-- Making HTTP requests in Node.js
-- Implementing caching to reduce API calls
+Key learning points include:

-- Building a REPL (Read-Eval-Print Loop) app in the terminal
+- Building a robust REPL (Read-Eval-Print Loop) system in TypeScript
+- Implementing command pattern for extensible CLI applications
+- Writing clean, type-safe code with TypeScript
+- Managing application state and command registry
+- Unit testing TypeScript applications

 ## 🚀 How to Run